-Annual Corporate Governance Report
+Corporate Governance Annual Report

 The responsibility for its preparation and content lies with the Supervisory Board which must expressly approve it.
 The responsibility in the prior drafting process lies with General Finance and Operations, by way of the Finance Department.
-The information in certain sections is obtained with the assistance of the Global Risk Control and Technical Secretariat departments, Internal Audit and Human Resources.
+The information in certain sections was obtained with the collaboration of the Global Risk Management, Regulatory Compliance and Corporate Governance, Internal Audit and Human Resources departments.